mrganmak/FiveM-API/README.md

   - hasScriptHookAllowed - return server scriptHookAllowed status (boolean)
   - getLicenseKeyToken - return server license key token (string)
   - getVersion - return server version (number)
+  - updateInfo - updates information about server (Promise)
+## GetDiscordIdentifier opts
+  - deleteUndefined = boolean - if this option have a true value, all users with undefined id will be skipped